Caroline Berg Eriksen

 Caroline Berg Eriksen (born 28 January 1987) is a Norwegian blogger.

+Personal Life and Career

 Berg Eriksen started her career as a model and as a journalist at the website side2.no.
 She studied journalism at Norges Kreative Fagskole.

 In 2012, Eriksen published her first book, Fotballfrues Dagbok - Et år med Norges Største Blogger, about being a footballer's wife.

 She is married to Lars Kristian Eriksen.